nathanmarz/storm/README.md

 3. In physics, the rate of flow of a fluid, radiant energy, or particles across a given area
 4. A substance mixed with a solid to lower its melting point

+## Rationale
+Bad things happen when configuration is embedded in code.

 ## About
 Flux is a framework and set of utilities that make defining and deploying Apache Storm topologies less painful and deveoper-intensive.